pettarin/python-on-windows/README.md

 ![Python 3.6.0 installer](imgs/040_installer.png)

 By default, the **Add Python 3.6 to PATH** option is disabled, but **you should select it**, as it makes running Python programs much much easier.

-Most users should click the **Install Now** button, which installs Python with default settings.
+Most users should click the **Install Now** button, which installs Python with the default settings.

-(If you want to personalize your installation or you are told to enable some advanced feature, click on the **Customize installation** option instead.)
+(If you want to personalize your installation or you are told to enable some advanced features, click on the **Customize installation** option instead.)

 The installer might ask you for administrative privileges